merijnkok959595/n8nrailway/README.md

 - `moment` — date/time utility

 **Media tools:**
-- `yt-dlp` — Download videos from YouTube and other platforms
+- `yt-dlp` — Download videos from YouTube and 1000+ other platforms
 - `ffmpeg` — Video/audio processing and conversion

-Useful if you're scraping, transforming, fetching stuff, or working with media in your workflows.
+Perfect for video scraping, processing, and upload workflows.

 ---